taherio/MSBuild_ShellCodeInject_Impersonation/README.md

 # MSBuild ShellCodeInject Impersonation
-MSBuild with c# shellcode injection with Domain users impersonation capability.
+MSBuild with c# shellcode injection with logged on domain users impersonation capability using win32 apis.

 The code is a POC, so please use at your own risk.
 I am willing to improve/fix reported issues.